Top takeaways from day one of the 2024 Democratic National Convention

 AOC tears into Trump’s labour stance

-In one of the most hotly anticipated speeches of the night, Representative Alexandria Ocasio-Cortez of New York took the podium for a fiery speech that tore into the class politics of Trump’s candidacy.
+In one of the most hotly anticipated appearances of the night, Representative Alexandria Ocasio-Cortez of New York took the podium for a fiery speech that tore into the class politics of Trump’s candidacy.

 “Six years ago, I was taking omelette orders as a waitress in New York City.
 I didn’t have health insurance.
 My family was fighting off foreclosure.
 And we were struggling with bills after my dad passed away unexpectedly from cancer,” she explained.